Love Remakes the World: SALT’s Commentary for Advent Week Four

 Big Picture:

 1) If you’re lighting a traditional Advent wreath in your home or church, this week you'll light a candle of love against the shadows of hate.
-Reading Luke’s account of Mary’s visit to Elizabeth in this candlelight casts it as a story of a loving God who works through loving relationships — and at the same time casts “love” as an unfolding force in history, taking shape through generations of ordinary, unexpected, often vulnerable people.
+And in this light, reading Luke’s account of Mary’s visit to Elizabeth casts it as a story of a loving God who works through loving relationships — and at the same time casts “love” as an unfolding force in history, taking shape through generations of ordinary, unexpected, often vulnerable people.

 2) The angel Gabriel has just delivered his astonishing news, and Mary has just delivered her world-changing “Let it be” (Luke 1:38).
 And now, immediately and “with haste,” Mary makes her way to Elizabeth’s house in the hills of Judea for a three-month stay.
 Scenes featuring women as protagonists with no men present are rare in the Bible, and Luke strikingly bookends the life of Jesus with two such scenes: at the end, the discovery of the empty tomb by a group of women, and here at the beginning, Mary, pregnant with God, visits her relative, Elizabeth.
 In this sense, Luke turns the marginalization of women on its head: at both of these crucial points in the action — birth and death, womb and tomb — it’s women at the center of the story.